-In the 21st century whare whakairo (carved meeting houses) continued to be built and were a powerful assertion of Māori identity.
-Most were urban and pan-tribal (such as Ngā Hau e Whā in Christchurch) or multicultural (for example, Kirikiriroa in Hamilton) rather than belonging to a particular hapū.
+In the 21st century whare whakairo (carved meeting houses) continued to be built as a powerful assertion of Māori identity.
+Most were urban and pan-tribal (such as Ngā Hau e Whā in Christchurch) or multicultural (for example, Kirikiriroa in Hamilton), rather than belonging to a particular hapū.
 Many were for tertiary institutions.
 They maintained the teaching function of houses such as Nuku-te-apiapi at Whakarewarewa in Rotorua, where the carvings are highly figurative and representational rather than symbolic and allusive, and tupuna (ancestors) are easily recognised by the tools they possess and their positioning within the house.

-Ngākau Māhaki at Unitec in Auckland, carved by Lyonel Grant, is one such spectacular achievement.
+Ngākau Māhaki at Unitec in Auckland, carved by Lyonel Grant, was one such spectacular achievement.
 The house, which took six years to complete, incorporates many of the innovative characteristics of modern carvers such as Para Matchitt and Cliff Whiting.
 Even the pou (carved posts) contain an element of irony.
 Grant depicts ‘urban Māori’ with the familiar manaia (beaked) head from New Zealand’s 10-cent coin.
-The maihi (barge boards) have been embossed with thousands of zeros and ones, a homage to either Io-matua-kore (the parentless, the origin of all life), or binary code (the computer code that describes all life).
+The maihi (bargeboards) have been embossed with thousands of zeros and ones, a homage to either Io-matua-kore (the parentless, the origin of all life), or binary code (the computer code that describes all life).

 Carvers of Whitirēia

-Whitirēia, at Whāngārā, on the East Coast, is the carved meeting house known internationally as the location of the film Whale rider.
+Whitirēia, at Whāngārā, on the East Coast, is the carved meeting house known internationally as the location for the film Whale rider.
 When students of the Māori visual arts programme of the Eastern Institute of Technology took down the maihi and amo (front post) of the house for restoration, the names of the Rotorua School carvers who had worked on the house were revealed, after being hidden for 70 years.

 Pine Taiapa’s students